 Interferon beta (IFN-beta) is a naturally occurring protein, which orchestrates the body’s antiviral responses.
 There is evidence that deficiency in IFN-beta production by the lung could explain the enhanced susceptibility of these at-risk patient groups to developing severe lung disease during respiratory viral infections.
 Furthermore, viruses, including coronaviruses, have evolved mechanisms which suppress endogenous IFN-beta production, thereby helping the virus evade the innate immune system.

-In the lab IFN-beta has been shown to protect cells from infection with a broad range of respiratory viruses that cause LRT illness including the pathogenic MERS-CoV and SARS-CoV coronavirus strains (Figure 1 below).
-IFN-beta would also be expected to protect against the COVID-19 coronavirus strain.
+In the lab IFN-beta has been shown to protect cells from infection with a broad range of respiratory viruses that cause LRT illness including highly pathogenic coronavirus strains, including MERS-CoV (Figure 1 below), SARS-CoV and SARS-CoV-2**, the virus which causes COVID-19.

 Synairgen is developing a formulation of IFN-beta, called SNG001, for direct delivery to the lungs via nebulisation, to treat and/or prevent LRT illness caused by respiratory viruses.

 In clinical trials in asthma and COPD, inhaled SNG001 has been well tolerated and shown to upregulate lung antiviral defences.
 In two Phase II trials in asthma, inhaled SNG001 improved lung function in patients with a cold or flu infection.
 A trial in COPD is ongoing.
 Early data has shown that the drug is well tolerated and upregulates lung antiviral defences in COPD.

 SNG001 therefore could prove to have an important role to play in outbreaks such as the current COVID-19 epidemic, particularly in at risk groups that develop severe LRT viral illness.